Murmur (2022 film)

-Murmur is a 2022 horror film directed by Mark Polish starring Logan Polish, Colin Ford, Johnny Jay Lee, Megan Lee, Cyrus Arnold, Brandon Wilson, Francesca Xuereb, and D. W. Moffett.
+Murmur is a 2022 fantasy horror film directed by Mark Polish starring Logan Polish, Colin Ford, Johnny Jay Lee, Megan Lee, Cyrus Arnold, Brandon Wilson, Francesca Xuereb, and D. W. Moffett.

 Its premiere at the Oldenburg International Film Festival 2022 and had a digital release by Buffalo 8 on October 25, 2024.

 Premise

 After the launch of an augmented reality app that captures players' vital signs to create a personal horror movie experience with a villain chasing them, a group of digital influencers decide to become test subjects.

 Reception

 In his review on The Hollywood Reporter, John Defore rated it as "an unscary horror film for TikTok attention spans (...) the result being that most viewers not addicted to such stuff will find it insufferable from its first moments."
 On Film Threat, Benjamin Franz rated it 8/10, writing in his review consensus section: "a fantastic blend of found footage and augmented reality".